 The freedom as it were, of having no one looking over your shoulder.

 Clicking on the image will open it on a black background where at the bottom right corner shows “view full size” – in blue when hovering over it.
-This will open a new window where you can scroll the full length of these paper strips to appreciate detail.
+This will open a new window where you can enlarge with Ctrl+ and scroll the full length of these paper strips to appreciate detail.